 Contribute to the Future

-This program will prepare you to enter the workforce in the rapidly growing field of computer information systems.
-We offer a strong foundation in computing and information technology required for careers in computer science and in business.
+Prepare you to enter the workforce in the rapidly growing field of computer information systems.
+We offer a strong foundation in computing and information technology required for computer science and business careers.
 You will have access to careers in network administration, business management, information systems management and computer systems analysis.
 In addition, you will have the opportunity to learn from and engage with prominent global scientists and engineers.

 Is this Program a Good Fit for You?